Kennedy Center Honors back once more, Biden attends

 Associated Press

-WASHINGTON (AP) — The Kennedy Center Honors is returning to tradition this year.
+WASHINGTON (AP) — The Kennedy Center Honors returned to tradition this year with a real-life gala Sunday night and the presence of the president for the first time since 2016.

-The lifetime achievement awards for artistic excellence will be presented Sunday night in a gala at the Kennedy Center’s main opera house after the coronavirus pandemic forced delays and major changes to last year’s plans.
+President Donald Trump and first lady Melania Trump skipped the show the first three years he was in office after several of the artists honored in 2017, his first year in office, threatened to boycott a White House reception if he participated.
+Last year, the pandemic forced a delay and major changes to the program.

-President Donald Trump and first lady Melania Trump skipped the show the first three years he was in office after several of the artists honored in 2017, his first year in office, threatened to boycott a White House reception if the Republican participated.
+The Bidens drew a sustained standing ovation when they entered the presidential box at the opera house.
+Cellist Yo-Yo Ma performed the national anthem and encouraged the audience to sing the final lines together.

-The Trumps also scrapped a traditional White House ceremony for the honorees, which Biden resumed Sunday afternoon with a lighthearted holiday gathering.
+The theater was packed to capacity and there were no social distancing restrictions, but vaccinations and recent negative COVID tests were required for all who attended.

 “We welcome everyone back,” he told a crowd of about 150 seated in the East Room, decked out with Christmas trees and wreaths.
 Guests included Vice President Kamala Harris, House Speaker Nancy Pelosi, Caroline Kennedy, Mikhail Baryshnikov, Chita Rivera, Steve Martin and Herbie Hancock.